commons-app/commons-app-documentation/android/Students.md

 # How to apply

 Thank you for your interest!
-In the candidate selection phase of GSoC, we ask you (the student) to learn about the project by performing these tasks (in this order):
+In the candidate selection phase of GSoC, we ask you (the student) to learn about the project and apply by performing these tasks (in this order):

 1. Compile and run the app as described in [the documentation](https://github.com/commons-app/commons-app-documentation/blob/master/android/Quick-start-guide-for-Developers.md#quick-start-guide-for-developers).
 2. Fix 1 bug by following the instructions at the "Developers" section [here](https://github.com/commons-app/commons-app-documentation/blob/master/android/Volunteers-welcome!.md#developers).
 Fixing bugs is a good opportunity to demonstrate that you can work on the app.